pythonicmux/multiorderAlgorithm/README.md

 # Overview

+This is a proof-of-concept for an algorithm that will act as a global planner for an autonomous delivery robot (currently this is just a constraint satisfaction problem until I find some kind of cost function to make it an optimization problem).
-This is a proof-of-concept for an optimization (?) algorithm I'm designing and implementing for 18-500 ECE Senior Capstone at Carnegie Mellon, Spring 2021.
+I'm designing and implementing this for 18-500 ECE Senior Capstone at Carnegie Mellon, Spring 2021.
 I'm on Team C9 (GrubTub).

 ## The problem is as follows: